 - One large Swiss study found an overall incidence of 38, 31 and 26 cases per 100,000 live births in the first, second and third year of life respectively.

-- It has been associated with the rotavirus vaccine but the incidence is small and outweighs the benefits of the vaccine[3, 4].
+- It has been associated with the rotavirus vaccine but the incidence is small and it is outweighed by the benefits of the vaccine[3, 4].

 - It is usually of sudden onset and may be more insidious in the older child.